neon443/ThinkPadOverview/README.md

 This website was created because I like ThinkPads and wanted to make a dedicated webpage about them, while also practicing my webdev skills.

-## Styling
+## Features
 Dark Mode
-Link hover animations!
+Link hover animations
-Mobile friendly UI
+Mobile friendly UI with a hamburger menu
-Coming soon:
 Loading animation

 ## Contributing